Philip Charles MacKenzie: Career

 In 1989, just as Brothers was ending a five-season run, MacKenzie made a guest appearance on the Fox dramedy series Duet.
-He appeared as Ted Nichols, a real estate mogul who proposes a business partnership with snobbish yuppie Linda Phillips (played by his current real-life wife, series regular Alison LaPlaca).
-Upon the cancelation of Duet, LaPlaca and MacKenzie's characters were spun off into its sequel comedy series, Open House, which centered on Linda and Ted's new venture in real estate.
+He appeared as Ted Nichols, a real estate mogul who proposes a business partnership with snobbish yuppie Linda Phillips (played by his current real-life wife, series regular Alison La Placa).
+Upon the cancelation of Duet, La Placa and MacKenzie's characters were spun off into its sequel comedy series Open House, which centered on Linda and Ted's new venture in real estate.
 Premiering in August 1989, Open House lasted only a single season.
 Midway through the 1990-91 season, MacKenzie joined the cast of ABC's Miller/Boyett sitcom Going Places as talk show producer Arnie Ross.
 MacKenzie was reunited with his Brothers co-star Hallie Todd, who had been one of the four main leads on Going Places since its debut.
 A few months after his arrival, the series was canceled.

 Subsequently, MacKenzie switched his focus to directing but continued to do occasional guest appearances.